-A global investment firm (headquartered in the U.S.) identified a need to assess their portfolio of 150+ companies in order to evaluate and manage cybersecurity risks.
+A global real estate investment firm (headquartered in the U.S.) identified a need to assess their portfolio of 150+ companies in order to evaluate and manage cybersecurity risks.
 Through that process, the firm also requested that the cybersecurity (“cyber”) review be performed bi-annually across their portfolio and as part of the due diligence efforts for any new and existing partners.

 Baker Tilly’s Cyber Health Check program supplies a consistent, ongoing, scalable approach and provides visibility to the people, processes, technology and governance across each portfolio company’s information technology (IT) environment.
 Intentionally designed to be a lighter and more manageable version of a cybersecurity audit, our clients receive useful insight into the cyber practices and risks of their portfolio in a shorter timeframe.
 Using the National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF) as the backbone, the cyber health check keys in on 30 controls spanning the identify, protect, detect, respond and recover functional areas.